 Obsidian is no amateur when it comes to crafting immersive RPGs, evident by their latest effort, The Outer Worlds.
 In it, you play as The Stranger, a blank slate of a character who finds themselves tasked with determining the fate of the Halcyon Space Colony.

-Prey is another action-stealth title that features Arkane Studios’ distinct visual style and first-person combat.
+Prey is another action-stealth title that features Arkane Studios’ distinctive visual style and first-person combat.
 In it, you take on the role of Morgan Yu, a human aboard the Talos 1 space station, which becomes overrun by a species of hostile aliens known as the Typhon.

 The Metro games have only gotten better with each installment, and Metro Exodus is by far the most impressive entry to date.
 Aside from upgraded graphics, the game features larger sandbox environments to explore, a more focused story, and tighter gameplay.